scikit-build/scikit-build-core/README.md

 # Silicon tags, for pip <21.0.1 compatibility).
 wheel.expand-macos-universal-tags = false

+# This allows you to change the install dir, such as to the package name.
+The
+# original dir is still at SKBUILD_PLATLIB_DIR (also SKBUILD_DATA_DIR, etc. are
+# available)
+wheel.install-dir = "."

 # Enable experimental features if any are available
 experimental = false